james94/Colon-Cancer-Consultation/README.md

 - [ ] Ability to have at least 2 multi-turn conversations where the user may ask follow-up questions once the bot responds to their original query.
 - [ ] Ability to collect data from the user, e.g., on what date did the issue occur, how many items did you have in your order, etc.
 - [ ] Ability to engage in some amount of small talk (e.g., hi, how are you, etc.)
-- [ ] Ability to use a database to store information obtained from the user
+- [ ] Ability to use a **database to store information obtained from the user**
+    - [ ] Creating Tables in MySQL Docker Container for Database on Colon Cancer user symptoms, risk factors, treatment options for early or advanced stage colon cancer, etc
+    - [ ] Need to create SpringBoot Docker container middleware layer for passing data between Rasa chatbot and MySQL database

 - [ ] Ability to make **2 API calls to retrieve information from an external source**.
 (At least one of these APIs must be outside of what is built into Rasa i.e time/weather)
 Needs to be deployed on Slack (see below).